torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 areas wouldn't work as expected.
 It's recommended to avoid such usage patterns.

-The sysctl knobs which affect writeback behavior are applied to cgroup writeback as follows.
+The sysctl kyesbs which affect writeback behavior are applied to cgroup writeback as follows.

   vm.dirty_background_ratio, vm.dirty_ratio